The Quest for Nitrite Free Curing

 A Better Way

 I am of the opinion that the use of pant extracts is warranted.
-I am working on a completely new direction which may or may not include plant extracts.
+I am working on a completely new direction that may or may not include plant extracts.
 Even if I opt for plant extracts, I have an ongoing problem with current extraction processes and prefer the products to be used in the form in which it is found in nature.
 The discussion from the legislator with the Spanish company bears this preference up.
 Resent equipment developments make a better raw material possible.
 Another key lesson to learn from the Spanish example is the importance of taking the consumer and industry along in the process.
 A man walking too far ahead of the people he is trying to lead is a man out for a walk and not a leader.
 He will achieve nothing!
 Bacon and ham and health – they all belong to all of us!

 (c) eben van tonder